-Popponesset beaches are private for the use of PBA members and their guests only.
+Popponesset beaches are private for the use of PBA members and their authorized guests only.
 Homeowners within the designated boundaries of the Popponesset Beach Association are considered members, and have deeded beach rights.
 We do not sell beach memberships or day-passes to the public.
 Access to Popponesset beaches is enforced by our Beach Flag system and by our security team.

 There are other beaches in the area open to the public.
 Example: South Cape Beach State Park